Amy W. Apon, Ph.D.

 Siddhant is a Masters student in Computer Science at Clemson.
 His interests include Data Structures, Algorithms and Machine Learning.
 He is currently doing research oriented towards image classification and live streaming architecture.

 Farah is a PhD student in Clemson.
 Her interest is focused on applying high performance computing to machine learning problems.
-Currently she is working on applying machine learning algorithms in transportation system.
+Currently she is working on improving the performance of some of machine learning algorithms.

 Jason is a third year Ph.D. student in Computer Science, with a focus on HPC systems.
 His interests include high performance networking and computing architecture, and his past research projects have involved software defined networking, network functions virtualization, dynamic network topologies, and synthetic data generation.
 He also enjoys working on old text games written in C, for some strange reason